 - (c) any additional plus factor assigned to the institution by the MA.
-Where the MA is satisfied that the institution has ceased to satisfy any of the requirements specified in Schedule 3 of the Rules applicable to the institution, the MA may assign an additional plus factor to the institution. - 92.
-A reporting institution should report the market risk capital charge for general market risk calculated by the internal model in item 1.7 of Division F.1 of the Form which is the higher of: - (a) item 1.5(a), i.e. the institution's VaR amount for the aggregate of all risk categories as at the last trading day of the reporting quarter; and - (b) item 1.6, i.e. the average VaR amount for the last 60 trading days of the reporting quarter (item 1.5(b)) times the multiplication factor (item 1.5(e)). - 93.
-However, if a reporting institution uses a single internal model to calculate the market risk capital charge for both general market risk and specific risk, the institution does not need to report its calculation for general market risk and specific risk separately.
-In other words, the figures reported in items 1.1 to 1.7 of Division F.1 of the Form cover both general market risk and specific risk.
-The institution is not required to complete items 1.8 to 1.10 of Division F.1 of the Form.
+Where the MA is satisfied that the institution has ceased to satisfy any of the requirements specified in Schedule 3 of the Rules applicable to the institution, the MA may assign an additional plus factor to the institution (the value of item 1.5(e) is equal to item 2.5(e) only if the additional plus factor assigned by the MA for calculating m_c is the same as that assigned for calculating m_s). - 122.
+A reporting institution should not, without the prior consent of the MA, make any significant change to the approach it uses to determine the number of back-testing exceptions under paragraph 121(b). - 123.
+A reporting institution should report the market risk capital charge for general market risk calculated by the internal model expressed as VaR in item 1.7 (or that expressed as stressed VaR in item 2.7) of Division F.1(a) of the Form which is the higher of:

+- (a) item 1.5(a), i.e. the VaR for the aggregate of all risk categories as at the last trading day of the reporting quarter (or item 2.5(a), i.e. the institution's stressed VaR for the aggregate of all risk categories as at the last trading day of the reporting quarter (if the stressed VaR as at that day is not available, the latest available stressed VaR)); and - (b) item 1.6, i.e. the average VaR for the last 60 trading days of the reporting quarter (item 1.5(b)) times the multiplication factor, m_c, in item 1.5(e) (or item 2.6, i.e. the average stressed VaR for the last 60 trading days of the reporting quarter (item 2.5(b)) times the multiplication factor, m_s, in item 2.5(e)). - 124.
+However, if a reporting institution uses a single internal model to calculate the market risk capital charge for both general market risk and specific risk expressed as VaR (or stressed VaR), the institution does not need to report its calculation for general market risk and specific risk separately.
+In other words, the figures reported in items 1.1 to 1.7 in relation to the VaR (or those in items 2.1 to 2.7 in relation to the stressed VaR) of Division F.1(a) of the Form cover both general market risk and specific risk, and the institution is not required to complete Division F.1(b) of the Form. - 125.
+A reporting institution should report in item 3 of Division F.1(a) of the Form the total market risk capital charge for general market risk calculated by internal models expressed as VaR and stressed VaR, which is equal to the sum of items 1.7 and 2.7 of Division F.1(a) of the Form.